semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 [Pipeline queues](#pipeline-queues) have a limit of *30 pipelines*.
 This limit is not configurable.

-You can workaround the queue limit by asigning pipelines to [named queues](#named-queues).
+You can workaround the queue limit by assigning pipelines to [named queues](#named-queues).

 If you have a use case in which this limit is too constraining, please contact us at support@semaphoreci.com and we will try to work out a solution.